 Childhood is a funny age.
 If we ask you to peak in the rear view mirror of your life, what would be the first memory that you’d reminisce?
 There must be loads of things to look back to, and why not—it is a golden phase in a small, tiny movie of life, but this little fragment of it is unusual.

 It frames the rest of our life for these experiences mold us as a human being.
 Now the nature experiences (both good and bad) might vary from one person to another, but it all sums up our lifestyle—there’s no hiding that.

 One very crucial aspect of our lifestyle, known as oral health, is something that shapes up our health and routine.
-We don’t just walk into adulthood and start brushing our teeth, flossing the slits, and rinsing our mouth.
-This habit is a result of months of routine that was bred into our veins and whisked into our daily grind by our family values and the virtue of good oral hygiene.
-But this was the story about when we were kids.
-Now that there are little ones all around us, we’ve got to teach them how to take care of their oral hygiene.
+We don’t just walk into adulthood with perfectly straight teeth and immediately start brushing them, flossing the slits, and rinsing our mouth.
+Our parents had to put us in Invisalign and create these habits through months of routine that was bred into our veins and whisked into our daily grind.

-Here are a few ways which ensure that your kid isn’t scared of dentists anymore and that whenever the Dentist’s date comes in, s/he is ready for the appointment with all smiles and no tears.
+Here are a few ways which ensure that your kid isn’t scared of dentists anymore and that whenever the dentist’s date comes in, s/he is ready for the appointment with all smiles and no tears.d